H-1B Approvals Drop Sharply: What Indian Students Should Know

 Several factors have contributed to the decline:

-2️⃣ Push for local hiring in the U.S.
+2️⃣ Push for Local Hiring in the U.S.

 American employers are being encouraged to hire within the U.S., especially in technology and engineering roles.
+This trend has made it more challenging for international candidates.

-3️⃣ Changing hiring models in Indian IT
+3️⃣ Changing Hiring Models in Indian IT

-Companies are shifting towards offshore delivery, AI, and automation, reducing the need for sending engineers onsite.
-A Positive Update: The HIRE Act
+Companies are shifting towards offshore delivery, AI, and automation.
+This reduces the need for sending engineers onsite, impacting H-1B applications.

-A bill called the HIRE Act has been reintroduced in the U.S. Congress, recommending:
+Amid these challenges, a new proposal brings optimism.
+A bill called the HIRE Act has been reintroduced in the U.S. Congress.
+This bill recommends:

 Increasing the H-1B visa cap from 65,000 to 130,000